baetyl/baetyl-docs-en/docs/overview/Design.md

 Baetyl currently sets the following system environment variables for the service instance:

-- OPENEDGE_HOST_OS: Operate system of the device (host) where Baetyl is located
+- BAETYL_HOST_OS: Operate system of the device (host) where Baetyl is located
-- OPENEDGE_HOST_ID：Host ID of the device (host) where Baetyl is located, can be used as device fingerprint
+- BAETYL_HOST_ID: ID of the device (host) where Baetyl is located, can be used as device fingerprint
-- OPENEDGE_MASTER_API: API Server address of the Baetyl Master
+- BAETYL_MASTER_API_ADDRESS: API Server address of the Baetyl Master
-- OPENEDGE_MASTER_API_VERSION：API version of the Baetyl Master
+- BAETYL_MASTER_API_VERSION: API version of the Baetyl Master
-- OPENEDGE_RUNNING_MODE: Service running mode adopted by the Baetyl Master
+- BAETYL_SERVICE_MODE: Service running mode adopted by the Baetyl Master
-- OPENEDGE_SERVICE_NAME: The name of the service
+- BAETYL_SERVICE_NAME: The name of the service
-- OPENEDGE_SERVICE_TOKEN: Dynamically assigned Token
+- BAETYL_SERVICE_TOKEN: Dynamically assigned Token
-- OPENEDGE_SERVICE_INSTANCE_NAME：The name of the instance of the service
+- BAETYL_SERVICE_INSTANCE_NAME: The name of the instance of the service
-- OPENEDGE_SERVICE_INSTANCE_ADDRESS：The address of the instance of the service
+- BAETYL_SERVICE_INSTANCE_ADDRESS: The address of the instance of the service

-The official function manager service is to connect to the Baetyl Master by reading `OPENEDGE_MASTER_API`.
-For example, the `OPENEDGE_MASTER_API` under Linux system is `unix:///var/run/baetyl.sock`; In the container mode under other systems, the default value of `OPENEDGE_MASTER_API` is `tcp://host.docker.internal:50050`; In the process mode under other systems, the default value of `OPENEDGE_MASTER_API` is `tcp://127.0.0.1:50050`.
+The official function manager service is to connect to the Baetyl Master by reading `BAETYL_MASTER_API_ADDRESS`.
+For example, the `BAETYL_MASTER_API_ADDRESS` under Linux system is `unix:///var/run/baetyl.sock`; In the container mode under other systems, the default value of `BAETYL_MASTER_API_ADDRESS` is `tcp://host.docker.internal:50050`; In the process mode under other systems, the default value of `BAETYL_MASTER_API_ADDRESS` is `tcp://127.0.0.1:50050`.

 _**NOTE**: Environment variables configured in the application will be overwritten if they are the same as the above system environment variables._